Pala Munjalu: Authentic Indian Confections for Diwali

 1. **Prepare the Filling:**

-– Soak the Bengal gram in water for several hours, then cook it until tender.
+– Soak the Bengal gram in water for several hours and then cook until tender.

-– Drain the water and mash the cooked dhal.
+– Drain the excess water and mash the cooked Bengal gram.

-– In a saucepan, bring milk and water to a boil.
+– In a pot, bring milk and water to a boil.
 Add a pinch of salt.

-– Gradually mix in rice flour to the boiling liquid, stirring continuously to prevent lumps.
-Cook until it becomes a smooth dough.
+– Slowly incorporate the rice flour, stirring continuously to prevent lumps.
+Cook until the mixture forms a pliable dough.

-– Let the dough cool slightly, then knead it until it is smooth.
+– Let the dough cool slightly, then knead until smooth.

 3. **Assemble the Sweets:**

-– Take a small piece of the rice flour dough and flatten it in your hand.
+– Take a small piece of the dough and flatten it in your palm.

-– Place a spoonful of the poornam filling in the center and carefully fold the dough over to enclose the filling.
-Seal the edges properly to prevent any leakage during frying.
+– Position a ball of the poornam filling in the center and gently fold the dough over to completely encase the filling.

-– Fry until they are golden brown and crisp.
-Remove and let drain on paper towels.
+– Fry until they achieve a golden brown and crispy exterior.
+Remove and place on paper towels to drain.

 5. **Serve:**

-– Pala Munjalu can be enjoyed warm or at room temperature, making it a perfect treat for your Diwali feast.
+– Let the Pala Munjalu cool a bit before serving.
+They can be enjoyed warm or at room temperature.

 #### Conclusion